manuelbasanta/HumanVotingSystem/README.md

 # HumanVotingSystem
-Blockchain vote app supporting Proof of humanity validation for voters
+Voting Dapp supporting Proof of humanity validation for voters